Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Results and discussions

 As suggested in the studies of proximity effects in SC-NM junctions \cite{degennes-proximity,Falk-PE,PE-Silvert}, the dominant length scale in the penetration of Cooper pairs is the BCS coherence length $\xi_\Delta$.
 Increasing the pairing interaction leads to stronger binding between the fermions, which results in a smaller BCS coherence length as the pairs are more tightly bound in real space.
 One can also see that increasing the pairing interaction increases the bulk $\Delta$ and decreases the BCS coherence length according to Eq.~\eqref{eq:BCSxi}.

-The results of the step-function quench suggest that the correlation lengths $\xi_F$ and $\xi_C$ and the BCS coherence length $\xi_{\Delta}$ all exhibit similar exponents, which are documented in Table \ref{table:1}.
+Fig. ~\ref{fig:curvefit} (c) shows that the correlation lengths $\xi_F$ and $\xi_C$ and the BCS coherence length $\xi_{\Delta}$ from the step-function quench all exhibit the same scaling behavior of Eq.~\eqref{eq:BCSxi-theory} in .
 Hence, our results support the proposition that the correlation lengths $\xi_F$ and $\xi_C$ follow $\xi_\Delta$, so the correlation lengths decrease with the BCS coherence length as the pairing interaction increases.
 Our results also confirm that $\xi_\Delta$ from the superfluid region may be considered as the only relevant length scale besides the box size $L$ in a step-function quench.
-The chemical potential in the study of the step-function quench is about $\mu \sim 0.9 E_f^0$, indicating the system is still in the BCS regime and hence, we can fairly compare the different coherence and correlation lengths.
-We remark that in the BCS limit, the gap function is a non-analytic function of the pairing interaction \cite{Fetter_book,Pethick-BEC} because $\Delta\sim E_f^0 \exp(-\frac{1}{\mathcal{N}g})$, where $\mathcal{N}$ is the density of states at the Fermi energy.
-Due to the technical limitations on the window of the interaction for extracting reliable results in the step-function quench, the comparisons in Fig.~\ref{fig:curvefit} and Table~\ref{table:1} do not establish power-law behavior of the BCS coherent length $\xi_\Delta$ but serve to show that the two correlation lengths indeed follow $\xi_\Delta$.
+The chemical potential in the study of the step-function quench is about $\mu \sim 0.9 E_f^0$, indicating the system is still in the BCS regime.
+Moreover, the correlation and coherence length follow the BCS coherence length in the weakly interacting limit, as shown in Fig.~\ref{fig:curvefit}.
+Hence, we have presented a fair comparison of the different coherence and correlation lengths in the step-function quench.